Chair of Mathematics

 - Math and Social Justice

-- Tenth Annual Northwest Conference on Teaching for Social Justice, Math lesson sharing, Seattle, WA (October 2017)
+- Workshop at Thirteenth Annual Northwest Conference on Teaching for Social Justice, Warm-up routines for an anti-racist mathematics classroom, Virtual (October 2020)

 - 2018 National Science Foundation (NSF) Grant to support "Building Capacity to Prepare STEM Majors to Become STEM Educators"